ifmelate/CleanArchitecrutreTemplate/README.md

 # CleanArchitecrutreTemplate
-.NET 7 Clean Architecture Template
+.NET 7 Clean Architecture Template<br><br>
-It uses Swashbuckle instead of NSwag and provide Api Versioning out the box.
+It uses Swashbuckle instead of NSwag and provide Api Versioning out the box.<br><br>
-Also, has Masstransit and as an example - Kafka consumer
+Also, it has Masstransit and as an example - Kafka consumer<br>

 to create template:
 ```csharp //